Invizo6000

 ×TEM

-Our unit focuses on the APT method, performing complementary analysis combined with transmission electron microscopy (TEM) while collaborating with Electron Microscopy Unit.
+Our unit focuses on the APT method, performing complementary analysis combined with transmission electron microscopy (TEM) while collaborating with Electron Microscopy Unit since the crystal structure or types of defects must be determined by using TEM technique.
 This allows us to provide sophisticated and advanced nanostructure analysis.
 We also provide comprehensive technical support from scanning electron microscopy (SEM) observation to APT specimens preparation by using focused ion beam (FIB).

 Jun Uzuhashi (Unit Leader)